-The beautiful thing about fiction is that there’s no limit as to how far we can take it, unlike reality, where reason and logic make up the foundation of the story.
-With fiction, it’s believable that a person can be bitten by a wolf, and acquire the ability to transform into a wolf...because of it.
-We can’t make this make sense in reality, because it defies reason and logic.
+The beautiful thing about fiction is that there’s no limit as to how far we can take it, unlike reality, where logic and reason make up the foundation of the story.
+With fiction, it’s believable that a person can be bitten by a wolf, and acquire the ability to transform into a wolf because of it.
+We can’t make this make sense in reality, because it defies logic and reason.
 If we were bitten by a wolf in real life, and we lived, the average person would be left traumatized, to say the least.
 With fiction, we can run, jump, and fly.
 With fiction, our characters can possess every type of ability we can think of.
 With fiction, we can take the world to the brink of destruction and bring it back, simply by creating a plot twist.
 Now, tell me how reality could ever compete or compare with the wonders of fiction.

 When I’m telling a story, it’s being told on a foundation that consists of encouragement, enlightenment, and entertainment.
 Most stories have at least one of the three, others have two, but it’s a rarity to find all three.
 When all three are present, the story is an instant classic.
-Sure, I want my stories to be entertaining, but more importantly, I want them to provoke thought and activate action as well.
+Sure, I want my stories to be entertaining but just as importantly, I want them to provoke thought and activate action as well.
 Just like reality influences fiction, when written properly, fiction can influence reality.
 Characters may not be real but their decisions and results can be something the readers can relate to; if they’re written to do so that is to say.
 My goal is to stay as close to reality as possible with my fictional tales; because I’m trying to convey a message of possibility.
 Here’s a seemingly ordinary guy, doing extraordinary things.